 From meeting the opposite sex to starting to like him/her, to marinating the relationship with meetings and getting to know each other, to finally proposing and then confirming the relationship is the most insecure part of a relationship.
 Smallest to biggest misunderstandings during this time can make or break a relationship.
 I won’t share here how many hits or misses I have had in my life but can share as much that like few things, Dimer Dalna has been a secure love affair for me.

 The light frying of the eggs and the potatoes gives a much coveted wrinkle in the outer skin of both.
 It adds to the texture of the light gravy already a bit pulpy from the soft onions.
 The beautiful aroma from the freshly ground garam masala and a hint of mustard oil is intoxicating.
-As the steaming white rice awaits along with a slice of lemon, this is the recipe of Dimer Dalna.
+As the steaming white rice awaits along with a slice of lemon, here goes the recipe.

 Yes, Dimer Dalna is a very secure love affair.
 One where we can connect at any time, we can start off at any place be it on the dining table or at any restaurant, one where you meet many more interesting characters (read dishes) but you know where the strings of your heart is tied, have seen the egg in so many avatars, have seen mutton, chicken, fish cooked and presented gorgeously but the eggs with slightly fired skin and the yolk inside has remained an eternal favourite.
 One travels the world but longs for homecoming in the arms of the beloved.
 Dimer dalna is secure love story.
 Dimer Dalna is homecoming.